 This course introduces students to basic skills surrounding persuasion and consensus-building.
 Students will learn to hone their oral and written presentations, and incorporate proven techniques for sharing ideas in a more coherent and compelling manner — effectively luring others (even skeptics) to listen, believe, and embrace a new vision.

 Studio 4.
-Cross-Cultural Marketing, Four semester hours
+Cross-Cultural Marketing, Three semester hours

 This course teaches advanced oral and written presentation skills within the context of a multicultural audience.
 Students will examine the forces at work in today’s global marketplace and fine-tune their ability to bridge the cultural divide in order to connect with audiences whose history, customs, and beliefs they do not share.